 Local Markets and Shopping

 Every Sunday, the weekly market takes place on a popular main street.
 You’ll find colourful stalls, selling everything from almonds and figs to Mediterranean vegetables to olive oil, all locally produced.
 If you want to catch the sun during the day, don’t worry there are evening open air markets with local produce and souvenirs.
 Dotted around the narrow passageways there are mini markets, and shops where you can find the best cheese selection and cold meats.
-There are also “bottegas” which have a wide range of fresh Italian bread, delicacies and pasta.
+There are also 'bottegas' which have a wide range of fresh Italian bread, delicacies and pasta.
+There is also a large supermarket in Torre Santa Sabina, perfect for your day to day essentials.

 Bars and Restaurants